The business of being a freelance writer in Japan, part 2

 Take advice/wisdom with a pinch of salt

-On beginner forums you hear all sorts of “truths” repeated about how to be successful and how to deal with editors, etc. Some editors will also give you self-serving advice about such things as the benefits of working for nothing to gain experience (at their publication!).
-Again, nonsense.
+On beginner forums you hear all sorts of “truths” repeated about how to be successful and how to deal with editors, etc. Some editors will also give you self-serving advice about such things as the benefits of working for nothing to gain experience (at their publication).
+Nonsense.
 And what some unscrupulous publications will try and tell you is “industry standard”, in many cases isn’t.
 They might still be worth doing a one-off story with to get a clipping and build your portfolio, but don’t believe everything you hear from people in the industry.
 If another writer tells you it’s impossible to make a living, that’s a no too.
 Impossible for them doesn’t mean impossible for you.

 Keep simple, but accurate records